-One-size-fits-all method for groundwater recharge may not work in India: experts | Devdiscourse
+One-size-fits-all method for groundwater recharge may not work in India: Experts | Devdiscourse

-A one-size-fits-all solution to charge aquifers is unlikely to work for a country where even states in the Indus-Ganga-Brahmaputra groundwater basin, the planet's richest groundwater reservoir, are at risk of long spells of drought, say experts.
-With the threat of many Indian cities running out of groundwater by 2020 looming large and not just traditionally dry areas facing a parched future, hydrologists, geologists and other experts said a multi-pronged approach is imperative.
+With the threat of many Indian cities running out of groundwater by 2020 looming large, experts say that a one-size-fits-all solution to recharge the country's aquifers is unlikely to work for all the states.
+Hydrologists, geologists and other experts believe that a multi-pronged approach is imperative, as not just the traditionally dry areas, but even the Indus-Ganga-Brahmaputra basin -- the planet's richest groundwater reservoir -- is at the risk of long spells of drought.

-Estimates show that India consists of only two per cent of the world’s total land area, but supports 19 per cent of the global population, making it inherently stressed for natural resources for its citizens.
-A NITI Aayog report in June estimated that many Indian cities will run out of groundwater by 2020 -- a bleak scenario for a country where 75 per cent of the domestic water sectors and 80 per cent of agriculture irrigation are reliant on groundwater.
+Estimates show that India consists of only a little more than two per cent of the world’s total land area, but supports 19 per cent of the global population, making it inherently stressed for natural resources for its citizens.
+A NITI Aayog report in June estimated that 21 Indian cities will run out of groundwater by 2020 -- a bleak scenario for a country where 75 per cent of the domestic water sectors and 80 per cent of agriculture irrigation are reliant on groundwater.

 D Nagesh Kumar, head of Center of Earth Science at the Indian Institute of Science (IISc) Bangalore, agreed.
 "Over-exploitation of groundwater resources due to heavy power subsidy to farmers is the most responsible factor," Kumar said.